-Richard Walsh began his EY journey with a six-month work placement and is now a manager in our financial services advisory team.
+Richard Walsh began his EY journey with a six-month work placement and is now a manager in our financial services consulting team.
 Read his career story here, or watch his short video at the end of this post.

 I moved from Dublin to Cork for a six-month work placement with EY as part of my master’s programme, the MSc in Management Information and Managerial Accounting Systems at University College Cork.
 That was eight years ago, and I haven’t left yet!